Meet our Animals

 Remember to book this activity at The Gift Shop!

-Please note: As we are a working farm, there are some days that this activity is unable to run
+Please note: As we are a working farm, there are some days that this activity is unable to run.

 All of these activities are seasonal and close for a short time in winter.
 Please check out ‘What’s On Now’ page for details of what you can expect during your visit.

-Always wash your hands!
+✋Remember to always wash your hands! ✋

 ❌ NEVER feed our animals anything other than animal feed purchased from us - human food can make them very unwell